Wall Street should avoid cutting foreign bank ties: US regulator

 To steer clear of violations, JPMorgan Chase & Co stopped doing business with 18,000 customers in 2015 and pulled back from 500 foreign partner banks, CEO Jamie Dimon told investors in a letter last year.

 Regulators want to prevent terrorists from swapping cash through U.S. banks or their foreign partners.
-Banks must file an "activity report" when they encounter a transaction that could be criminal - like a series of small-dollar transfers.
+Banks must file a "suspicious activity report" when they encounter a transaction that could be criminal - like a series of small-dollar transfers.

 But the rules can hamper ordinary money transfers or charitable giving.